LaunchCode-Education-Archived/lc101-unit4-portland/assignments/group-project/README.md

 |5| Third sprint: MVP underway<br>User stories updated |
 |6| Product demos & group presentations |

+Teams as a whole are responsible for organizing their work and delivering on this schedule.
+It's completely understandable and expected that some team members will have the opportunity and resources to deliver "more" than their teammates and some team members will not have the time or circumstances to contributed as much.

+However, all team members are expected to sign up for work in good faith, to deliver what they signed up to deliver, and to alert their team, their TF, and their instructor if they need help or need to adjust their work assignment.
+Things change; communication is constant.

+TF's and the instructor are responsible for discerning which members of the team are performing well and which members need additional help and coaching.

 # Deliverables

 ## Elevator pitch